 Let’s take a look at the best KPIs for measuring the performance of an ecommerce business:

-Gathering as much information as possible is important.
-But the sheer amount of data available can quickly become overwhelming if you don’t have some core KPIs in place.
+The sheer amount of data and analytics tools available can quickly become overwhelming if you don’t have some core KPIs in place.

-Start by setting up your ecommerce business on an analytics platform.
-Google Analytics is a free tool that tracks many of the KPIs we’ll discuss in this post.
+Start by setting up your ecommerce business on an analytics platform, if you haven’t done so already.
+Google Analytics is a free tool that tracks most of the ecommerce KPIs we’ll discuss in this post.

-Let’s talk about how to track the most important ecommerce KPIs for every stage of the marketing funnel: discovery, consideration, conversion and retention.
+Now, let’s talk about how to track the top KPIs for ecommerce at every stage of the marketing funnel: discovery, consideration, conversion and retention.